rtmigo/pickledir_py/README.md

 The storage has zero initialization time, fast random access, fast reads and writes.
-Preferred for collections with the number of items within 3 thousands.

 Unlike [shelve](https://docs.python.org/3/library/shelve.html), the data saved by PickleDir is cross-platform: you can write it on Linux and read on Windows.
 Unlike most database-based caching solutions (including the shelve), the PickleDir does not require the "open" and "close" the storage.
 It's always open, since it's just a directory in the file system.

+PickleDir is better for casual data storage.
+Database-based solutions are better when your storage has many elements (3 thousands or more).
+They will also may be faster when working with a predictably high load in terms of reading and writing.

 # Install